-Splatoon 2 Clam Blitz: How to Play & Tips
+Splatoon 2 Clam Blitz Tips and How to Play

 Here are some other quick tips:

-Have any other tips for Clam Blitz?
+Have any other Clam Blitz tips?
 Let us know in the comment section below.